Ed.S. in Curriculum, Assessment and Instruction

 - Graduate degree from an accredited college or university

-- Academic ability and potential for graduate work.
-Applicants should have demonstrated success at the undergraduate and graduate levels, and/or demonstrated intellectual qualities such as curiosity, creativity, persistence, and analytical skills in their prior studies and/or professional work.
+- Demonstrated success at the undergraduate and graduate levels (e.g. GPA of 3.0 on a 4.0 scale) and/or demonstrated intellectual qualities such as curiosity, creativity, persistence, and analytical skills in their prior studies and/or professional work

 Have questions about earning your Ed.S. in Curriculum, Assessment and Instruction online with UMaine?
 Contact Amanda Cupps, UMaineOnline Advisor, at 207.581.5858 or at firstname.lastname@example.org.